LightFiLimited/lf-documentation/docs/sensors/01_install.md

 ![Service Port](../img/sensors/install/5_Base_service-250px.png)

 Connect an Ethernet cable from your computer to the Service Port on the BASE sensor.
-Please ensure the POE Port is also connected to the internet.
+Please ensure the PoE Port is also connected to the internet.

 #### 4 - Launch Provisioner
-Please open your web browser (e.g. Google Chrome) and enter http://192.168.151.1 into the address bar.
-You will be greeted by the BASE sensor’s service page, indicating that you are now connected to the BASE sensor, to the internet and the BASE sensor is itself connected to the internet.
+Please open your web browser and enter [http://192.168.151.1](http://192.168.151.1) into the address bar.
+You will be greeted by the BASE sensor’s service page, indicating that you are now connected to the BASE sensor and the BASE sensor is itself connected to the internet.

 ![Deploy](../img/sensors/install/7_deploy.png)

-If the BASE sensor greeting page says **“No Internet!”**, please check the BASE sensor’s POE Port is connected to the internet and refresh the web-page.
+If the BASE sensor greeting page says **“No Internet!”**, please check the BASE sensor’s PoE Port is connected to the internet and refresh the web-page.
 You may need to change the device network settings for your network/internet setup, if so click the "Network Settings" button, you will require the local config password shipped with your device (the password can be changed from the Network Settings page).